mderie/gabuzomeu/README.md

 Nibbles
 -------

-When performing IO, the numbers are processed either as being in the default base (so it is 256 a plain old byte :) either as being in another known bases.
+When performing IO, the numbers are processed either as being in the default base #BUGAGAGAGA (so it is 256, a plain old byte :) either as being in another known bases.
 But in thoses cases, the number representation must be surrounded by '\#'.
 Some sample nibbles below in each base :